github/codeql/docs/codeql/writing-codeql-queries/providing-locations-in-codeql-queries.rst

 File URLs
 ^^^^^^^^^

-LGTM supports the display of URLs which define a line and column in a source file.
+The CodeQL extension for Visual Studio Code and the code scanning views in GitHub support the display of URLs which define a line and column in a source file.

 The schema is ``file://``, which is followed by the absolute path to a file, followed by four numbers separated by colons.
 The numbers denote start line, start column, end line and end column.
 Both line and column numbers are **1-based**, for example: